shridhar-tl/jira-assistant/contribute.md

 Due to several work related commitments, the development / bug fixes are little slow and I apologize for that.
 However, I'm looking for voluntiers who could contribute and help me maintain this project.

+## How to contribute?

+Latest code is now available in develop branch.
+Before starting to work on anything, please create a proper issue on Github and assign the issue to Shridhars TL.
+This ensures a smooth transition, once a pull request is created.

+Please keep in mind that, any changes you make should work in all the browser and should be generic to all users.
+No implementation is allowed which is specific to your requirements.

 ### Where can you contribute?
 - Covering documentation for all the features available in Jira Assistent.
 I get lots of mails related to requirements of some features.
 But most of the times, those would be already available but will have to change some settings or do some little tweaks to get it working.
 If someone can go through all the features and document it along with steps, then such mails would get reduced and I can concentrate more in development rather than trying to answer such mails.
 - Their is already a FAQ module available in Jira Assistant, but that does not cover all the modules / scenarios.
 Helping me in adding more scenarious / questions would serve the purpose same as that of documentation.